ctonyperry/LightBox/README.md

 ## Wish List

-- Engine sound simulation
 - Gyro channel passthrough for rule based gain adjustments (eg. if lateral g's indicate likely spinout, increase gain).
-This can also be used to implement...
+The purpose of this is to limit gyro gain during low inertia moments, making it easier to initiate a slide, increasing gain as the car starts to approach lateral movement indicating potential spinout.
 - Gyro based car states / effects
+- Engine sound simulation.
+I believe this should be possible on ESP32, but will need to evaluate if any refactoring of blocking code is neccesary